PaulERayburn/GMap-Stops/README.md

 # Interactive Map Application

 This is an interactive map application that allows users to plan driving routes with multiple stops, including draggable routes, customizable stop durations, and real-time travel calculations.
 Users can save and load routes, calculate travel time, and display the total trip duration in both minutes and "hours and minutes" format.
 The application also provides a summary of travel distance, travel time, and stopover time.
+Presently, the app is set up to operate as a local html file and requires a Google Maps Platform API Key.
+Future versions will include online access.

 ## Features
 - **Draggable Routes**: Users can manually drag and adjust the routes on the map.